 "Women are very much still in the fight to be heard and understood and seen as equal," she explained, "and I think what's so exciting about this time that we're living in is that we're a part of a generation that is banding together more than ever, and empowering each other and lifting each other up.
 To have something like Dickinson, where we are introduced, if not reintroduced to this character that really did pave the way for women today, I feel is really exciting."

-Juggling music and movies was all part of her life plan, but she didn't even know she'd be contributing music to Dickinson until after she had shot the first season in New York.
+Juggling music and movies was all part of her life plan (now expanded to include prestige TV), but she didn't even know she'd be contributing music to Dickinson until after she had shot the first season in New York.
 She was back home in L.A. when she got the call.

 "I went back into a folder of music that was further along, and I had 'Afterlife,'" she explained to THR.
 "So 'Afterlife' was something I actually did a couple of years ago and tweaked a few things just to make it feel slightly more accurate to the show, and I think that people will, after they watch the whole thing, listen back to the song and realize that there are some specifics in the verses.
 Overall, after playing this character, fully embodying her and learning to appreciate her and her work, I have a more fearless approach to my art in all aspects—a fearlessness that I know I've always had but never used in this way."